pythonwithalex/Spring2015/week3/functions.md

 ````

 #### Defining Functions
 In python, we must define our own functions before we can use them.
-The functions we've been using (len, max, sum, etc...) have all been defined somewhere else before hand.
+The functions we've been using (len, max, sum, etc...) have all been defined somewhere else beforehand.

 We define a function like this: